miku3920/miku-web-app/README.md

 **[You can find docs on Telegram official website](https://core.telegram.org/bots/webapps)**

-This website introduces several WebApp demos, update records, and API documents.
+This website features several demos of the WebApp, as well as update records and API documentation.

 ## Setup